Starburst Enterprise query editor overview#

 Query editor dropdowns

-Editor pane vertical ellipsis menu#
+Editor pane options menu#

 The ︙menu at the top of the editor pane includes the following options: